Muhammad-Noraeii/CurrencyConverter/README.md

 # Currency Converter Tool

 This project is a simple and powerful online **Currency Converter Tool** that supports real-time exchange rates.
-It provides an interface in both **Persian** and **English**, allowing users to easily convert between over 50 global currencies.
+It provides an interface in **English**, allowing users to easily convert between over 50 global currencies.

 ---